pgmills79/backend-takehome/Additional_README_docs/README_HowToTestAPI.md

     business: 'Plumber'
 }
 ```
--Save the above request and body information (from example)
+3. Save the above request and body information (from example)
--Run The project in debug mode pointing at the RatingEngine Project configuration
+4. Run The project in debug mode pointing at the RatingEngine Project configuration
--switch to Postman and go ahead and send the response (`POST`)
+5. switch to Postman and go ahead and send the response (`POST`)

--Response with a payload that is the correct premium amount (example above being the amount in following example):
+Response with a payload that is the correct premium amount (example above being the amount in following example):
 ```
 {
     premium: 11316